-We recommend adjusting the TAC setting procedure for both North Sea Autumn Spawners (NSAS) and WBSS herring, in such a way that minimizes catches of the WBSS stock.
-We note that the Agreed Record of Fisheries Consultations between the United Kingdom, Norway, and the European Union64 establishes a working group with a mandate to examine the management of herring in the North Sea and Skagerrak/Kattegat.
-Furthermore, the EU-Norway agreement (2021)65 "noted that it was agreed that this working group should start their work in 2021, and make recommendations for management models for the management of herring in both the North Sea and Skagerrak/Kattegat, where NSAS herring mix with WBSS herring stocks.
+On a general note, we recommend adjusting the TAC setting procedure for both North Sea Autumn Spawners (NSAS) and WBSS herring, in such a way that minimizes catches of the WBSS stock.
+We note that the Agreed Record of Fisheries Consultations between the United Kingdom, Norway and the European Union establishes a working group with a mandate to examine the management of herring in the North Sea and Skagerrak/Kattegat.
+Furthermore, the EU-Norway agreement (2021) "noted that it was agreed that this working group should start their work in 2021, and make recommendations for management models for the management of herring in both the North Sea and Skagerrak/Kattegat, where NSAS herring mix with WBSS herring stocks.
 The working group should assess the current practice of setting separate TACs to cover by-catches in other fisheries."
 We fully support joint international efforts involving the EU, the UK and Norway to establish a trilateral working group on the NSAS and Skagerrak/Kattegat herring management with consideration of unavoidable catches of WBSS herring.

-The SSB of the WBSS herring stock is below B{lim} and has been so since 2007.
+According to the advice from last year, the SSB of the WBSS herring stock was estimated to be below $B{lim}$ and had been below $B{lim}$ since 2007.
 Recruitment has been low since the mid-2000s and at a historic low for the previous five years.
-There were no catch scenarios that would rebuild the stock above B{lim} by 2024.66
+There were no catch scenarios that would rebuild the stock above $B{lim}$ by 2024.